Scottapotamas/AS7265x-triad-ui/README.md

 Flash the `firmware/firmware.ino` sketch from this repo to your hardware and connect with the UI.

+### Sensor Shroud

+A 3D printed sensor shroud/mount is in `/mechanical`, along with exported STEP file in `/mechanical/manufacturing`.

+>  The `as7265x.SLDPRT` was drawn roughly from the part on hand and shouldn't be treated as accurate to the Sparkfun breakout.

 ## User Interface

 Powered by Electric UI.

-To run, ensure you've got the `arc` tooling setup on your computer, and then run `arc start` from `/interface`.
+To run the UI as a sandbox, ensure you've got the `arc` tooling setup on your computer, your shell is in `/interface` then run

+- `arc install` to pull the project deps/etc
+- then `arc start` to launch the sandbox.
+- `arc build` can be used to generate 'production' bundles for the OS running the build.